idx-labs/openstack-network-slicing/lab0/README.md

 * Don't use virt-install to create the Juniper router
 * DONE: Set fxp0 as dhcp in juniper.conf iso
 * add stack user creation to user-data
+* Using devstack takes too long for a lab, need a faster way to create an openstack image